How to start a savings account

 So, how much does a savings account cost?
 It depends.
 Some banks charge fees, some don’t.
 Fees can range.
 That’s why if you’re thinking about opening a savings account, it pays to do your research to make sure you’re getting an account that meets your needs.1

-If you’re thinking of opening a savings account, it’s important to note that they’re not ideal for everyday purchases—there are limits on withdrawals from savings accounts.
-Regulation D, the Federal Reserve Board’s rule, typically limits these accounts to six “convenient” withdrawals/transactions per month.
+If you’re thinking of opening a savings account, it’s important to note that they’re not ideal for everyday purchases—there may be limits on withdrawals from savings accounts.4

-If you go over this limit, you may be charged a fee, have your account closed, or have your account converted to a checking account—again, it depends on your bank.4
+If you go over this limit, you may be charged a fee, have your account closed or have your account converted to a checking account—it depends on your bank.

 How do you set up a savings account?